 Overview

-With over 10 amputations a day on power tools a push block is a must-own for woodworkers.
+With over ten amputations a day on power tools, a push block is a must-own for woodworkers.

-Which is why I use a push block anytime my hand will be within six inches of a blade.
-As a stocking stuffer for woodworkers this gift is inexpensive and will be perfect for a woodworker with basic tools like a joiner or bandsaw.
+This is why woodworkers use a push block anytime their hand is within six inches of a blade.
+And as a stocking stuffer for woodworkers, this gift is inexpensive and will be perfect for a woodworker with essential tools like a joiner or bandsaw.

 #7.
 Wrist Organizer